1

 Something went wrong!
 Please try again.

-Once Linux is booted, login using the user name root
+Once Linux is booted, log in using the user name root

 and no password.

-TIP: To proceed to U-Boot, press any key before the value of the U-Boot environment variable, bootdelay
+Note: To proceed to U-Boot, press any key before the value of the U-Boot environment variable, bootdelay

 , decreases and before it times out (default 3 seconds).
-If you stop the U-Boot process, you can run the following command to continue with the Linux boot process:
+If you stop the U-Boot process, you can run the following command to continue with the Linux boot process: # boot

 Something went wrong!
 Please try again.